 - personal statement

-- 3 letters of recommendation, one of which is from the faculty member who has agreed to serve as the summer research project advisor
+- 3 letters of recommendation (if a summer research project is proposed, then one of should be from the faculty member who has agreed to serve as the advisor)

-- A 250 word summary of the proposed summer research project
+- 250 word summary of the proposed summer research project or planned internship

-The Trice Fellowship program gives preference to projects addressing international issues.
-Applicants for the Trice Fellowships should clearly state this in the application, and an international orientation in the course of study, the project, or both must be apparent.
+The Trice Fellowship program gives preference to projects/internships addressing international issues.
+Applicants for the Trice Fellowships should clearly state this in the application, and an international orientation in the course of study, the project/internship, or both must be apparent.

 The deadline for applications is February 1 and students will be informed of their acceptance into the program by March 15.